Alpha (Shenseea album)

 Alpha is the debut studio album by Jamaican musician Shenseea.
 It was released on March 11, 2022, through Rich Immigrants and Interscope Records.
 It includes guest appearances from 21 Savage, Beenie Man, Megan Thee Stallion, Offset, Sean Paul, and Tyga.
-Production is contributed by Rvssian, London On Da Track, and Scott Storch.
+Production is contributed by Rvssian, London on da Track and Scott Storch, among others.

 Background and release

 In 2019, Shenseea signed to Rich Immigrants, an imprint of Interscope Records.
 She praised the owner of the imprint, Rvssian, for allowing her to work with different producers, instead of limiting her to just him.
 The lead single of Alpha, "Lick", was released on January 21, 2022.
 The song is a collaboration with American rapper Megan Thee Stallion.
 The second single, "R U That", featuring Atlanta-based rapper 21 Savage, was released on February 17.
 The next single, "Deserve It", was released on March 3.
 It was performed on Jimmy Kimmel Live! the night of its release.